Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 If by now you are getting accustomed to the fact that Instacli is Yaml, get ready for the kicker: Instacli scripts can also be written in Markdown!

-This way, we can freely mix code, data _and documentation_ in a single file.
+This way, we can freely mix code, data _and_documentation in a single file.
 This is "literate programming": telling the story of what you want to do, while at the same time defining the executable code.
-This style is particularly useful for documentation, where you want to show the code and the output at the same time.
-Another use case are script files that can be read as manual pages.
+This style is particularly useful for specification, where you want to describe the desired behavior, show the code and the output and automatically test that they are correct.
+Another use case are script files, that are useful executables but where the source reads like a README file.

 Here is an example of a Markdown file `hello.cli.md` that contains Instacli code: